 At the time you want the client user to be able to check for updates, make a call to the WebUpdate(URL) or WebUpdateWait(URL, TimeOut) function from the wuw4.dll DLL.
 You can either do this as part of the opening process of your application (so that the update check happens without any user intervention) or in response to a button click / menu selection by the user.

 The difference between WebUpdate() and WebUpdateWait() is that WebUpdate() operates asynchronously with your application whereas WebUpdateWait() operates synchronously.
-In other words, WebUpdate() calls the Web Update Wizard and returns control to your application immediately, whereas WebUpdateWait() launches the Web Update Wizard and only returns control to your application once the Web Update Wizard has finished, or when the specified number of milliseconds from launch has finished, whichever occurs earlier.
+In other words, WebUpdate() calls the Software Update Wizard and returns control to your application immediately, whereas WebUpdateWait() launches the Software Update Wizard and only returns control to your application once the Software Update Wizard has finished, or when the specified number of milliseconds from launch has finished, whichever occurs earlier.

-Please note that the Web Update Wizard uses a MBCS (Multi-Byte Character Set) build throughout.
-If your application uses Unicode you must ensure that URLs passed to the Web Update Wizard are converted from Unicode to MBCS using, for example, the WideCharToMultiByte() Windows API function.
+Please note that the Software Update Wizard uses a MBCS (Multi-Byte Character Set) build throughout.
+If your application uses Unicode you must ensure that URLs passed to the Software Update Wizard are converted from Unicode to MBCS using, for example, the WideCharToMultiByte() Windows API function.

 In VB, you would issue a call with the following code: